GetThatFlightOut/Amadeus-API/README.md

 * This microservice uses the [`fast_jsonapi`](https://github.com/Netflix/fast_jsonapi) gem, which is no longer being maintained.

+* For this microservice we used the [Sinatra](https://github.com/sinatra/sinatra) with the [Shotgun Gem](https://github.com/rtomayko/shotgun) to build a condensed ruby framework and run it on a local server.

+* We used the [Faraday Gem](https://github.com/lostisland/faraday) to make calls to our API service.

+* We used the [Figaro Gem](https://github.com/laserlemon/figaro) to keep confidential information like API keys secure.

+* The [SimpleCov](https://github.com/simplecov-ruby/simplecov) gem was used to ensure that we covered 100% of our code with unit testing.

 ## Testing

 * For testing our team implemented [Travis CI](https://travis-ci.com/) with [RSpec](https://rspec.info/)